kulttuuri/databases-in-docker/README.md

 Now at this point, you only need to run the container by running the command ``./run``.
 No need to run the build script anymore.
 To exit out from the container, just use the command ``exit``.

+> Optionally, in non-Unix environments, the commands inside the `run` script could be run individually one by one, instead of running the file.

 Inside the container you can also find a file called ``help.txt`` in your home directory.
 View that file to view what commands can you use to use the pre-installed DBMS systems.